Standish, Greater Manchester

-Standish is a small town in the Metropolitan Borough of Wigan, Greater Manchester, England.
+Standish is a village in the Metropolitan Borough of Wigan, Greater Manchester, England.
 Within the boundaries of the historic county of Lancashire, it is on the A49 road between Chorley and Wigan, near Junction 27 of the M6 motorway.
 The population of the town was 13,278 in the 2011 census.

-Formed around a crossroads, the village has grown into a small town as urban expansion between Manchester and Liverpool extends outwards.
+Formed around a crossroads, the town has grown as urban expansion between Manchester and Liverpool extends outwards.
 St Wilfrid's Church is a Grade I listed parish church.

 History

 The name Standish is derived from the Old English stan, meaning stone, and edisc, a park or enclosure.
 It has been variously recorded as Stanedis in 1206, Stanediss in 1219, Standissh, Stanedich and Stanedissh in 1292 and Standisch in 1330.
 The adjoining village of Langtree was recorded as Langetre in 1206 and Longetre in 1330.

+Two Roman hoards have been found in Standish.
+A copper vessel containing 200 silver coins was found near the highway in about 1675, and the Boar's Head Hoard was found in the village in 1926, consisting of 137 denarii.
 A Roman road passed through the township.

 Standish and Langtree were part of the Penwortham barony in the 12th century, and between 1150 and 1164, Richard Bussel, Lord of Penwortham gave them to his brother-in-law Richard Spileman.
-In 1212 Thurstan Banastre held them and later they were held by William de Ferrers Earl of Derby, and then by 'the lords of Leylandshire'.
+In 1212, Thurstan Banastre held them, and later they were held by William de Ferrers, Earl of Derby, and then by 'the lords of Leylandshire'.
 The tenants adopted the local surnames, Standish and Langtree.